Best things to do in Ho Chi Minh City, Vietnam

 Where to stay in Ho Chi Minh City?

-Before we look into my 3 day itinerary, covering the best things to do in Ho Chi Minh City, a good place to start is to understand where the main sights are within the city.
-Ho Chi Minh City is divided into 24 districts.
-The main, central ‘downtown’ area is district 1, and chances are, if you’re only in Ho Chi Minh for 2-3 days, this is where you will spend most (if not all) of your time.
+Before we look into my 3 day itinerary, a good place to start is to understand where the main sights are within the city.
+Ho Chi Minh City is divided into 24 districts, and the main, central ‘downtown’ area is district 1.
+Chances are, if you’re only in the city for 2-3 days, this is where you will spend most (if not all) of your time.

-Other central districts are district 2, which is popular with western expats, district 3, where the War remnants museum is located, and district 5, which is Chinatown.
+The other central districts include district 2, which is popular with Western expats.
+District 3, where the War Remnants Museum is located.
+And district 5, which is Chinatown.

-If you are only spending 2 or 3 days in HCMC, the best area to stay in would be district 1.
-There is such a large range of accommodation here, and you can filter your search results by district, if you use booking.com, which is handy to narrow the search results.
+If you are only spending 2 or 3 days in HCMC, the best area to stay in is district 1.
+There is such a large range of accommodation here, and you can filter your search results by district if you use booking.com, which is handy to narrow the search results.
 Just be aware that the rooms can be quite small in HCMC, as with most busy cities.

 Ben Thanh